genepattern/genepattern-notebook/README.md

 an entire scientific research narrative, without the need to write code.

 > ### **Looking for JupyterLab support?**
-> **JupyterLab support in is currently in beta.
+> **JupyterLab support in is available.
 You can find it in its own branch.
-[Just click here!](https://github.com/genepattern/nbtools/tree/lab)**
+[Just click here!](https://github.com/genepattern/genepattern-notebook/tree/lab)**

 # Installation